 Statistics Definitions > Trimmed Mean

-A mean is an average of a set of data.
-A trimmed mean (sometimes called a truncated mean) is similar to a mean, but it trims any outliers.
+A trimmed mean (sometimes called a truncated mean) is similar to a “regular” mean (average), but it trims any outliers.
 Outliers can affect the mean (especially if there are just one or two very large values), so a trimmed mean can often be a better fit for data sets with erratic high or low values or for extremely skewed distributions.

 These means are expressed in percentages.
 The percentage tells you what percentage of data to remove.
 For example, with a 5% trimmed mean, the lowest 5% and highest 5% of the data are excluded.
 The mean is calculated from the remaining 90% of data points.